WPTravelteam/wp-travel/readme.txt

 == Changelog ==

+= 4.3.2 =
+Release Date: November, 2020
+Fixes:
+* Added filter to remove pricing name in cart item label.

 = 4.3.1 =
 Release Date: 22nd October, 2020
 Enhancements:
 * Compatibility added for Cut off time which allows the user to define the time for disabling the booking process of the trip.
-Fixes:
-* Broken settings link updated in notices.

 Fixes:
 * Broken settings link updated in notices.